sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 Modify the `Order` flow by adding the following additional operations.

 After the App Connect REST operation you will be adding three operations.
-One that will strip the HTTP Headers, another that will put to a MQ queue, and third that will put to a Queue that will be transfered to EventStreams (simulated).
+One that will strip the HTTP Headers, another that will put to a MQ queue, and a third that will publish the message to a topic in EventStreams.

 Here is what the flow will look like.
-Instructions to follow
+Detailed instructions follow.

  ![](./images/cipdemo/ace1.png)

-1. Add `Http Header` operation from the ACE palette and then under properties set it to Delete http header.
+1. From the ACE palette, drag and drop an `Http Header` node.
+  - Under properties set it to **Delete HTTP Header**.

  ![](./images/cipdemo/ace2.png)

-2. Add 2 `MQ Output` nodes.
-3. At the first `MQ Output`, go to Basic and type the queue name: `NEWORDER.ES` (case sensitive).
-The messages will sent to Event Streams (simulated).
-4. Click on MQ Connection and select MQ client connection properties
-	- Type Destination queue manager name: `QMGR.DEV` (case sensitive)
-	- Type Queue Manager host name: `10.0.0.1`
-	- Type channel name: `ACE.TO.ES`
-	- Type Listener: `31200`
-	>**Note** You check the listener port, on Helm Repositores -->  mq `console-https`
+2. From the ACE palette, drag and drop a `KafkaProducer` node.
+Configure its properties thus:
+  - Enter a topic name of your choice; we recommend **NewOrder**.
+This is the topic to which the message will be published; if any application wants to subscribe to this message then they must be told what this value is.
+Note: in this instance we are hard-coding this topic name; typically it will be parameterised (for ACE specialists: this uses _LocalEnvironment.Destination.Kafka.Output.topicName_).
+  - Leave Acks as **0**.
+This specifies the number of acknowledgements to request from the server before the publication request is sent. **0** is equivalent to similar to 'fire and forget'; **1** waits for a single acknowledgement; **All** waits for acknowledgements from all replicas of the topic (providing the strongest available guarantee that the message was received).
+  - change the Timeout to 5 secs (so that if it fails, you will only have to wait 5 seconds before you see the failure)
+  - For Security Protocol specify **SASL_SSL**.
+This is because Event Streams requires this.
+  - For SSL protocol specify **TLSv1.2**.
+This is because Event Streams requires this.

   ![](./images/cipdemo/ace2-2.png)

- MQ Node (NEWORDER.ES):

   ![](./images/cipdemo/ace2-3.png)

-5. For the second `MQ Output` click `MQ Connection` and select `Local queue manager` (ACE Server will create a local queue manager for you).
-6. Type Destination queue manager name: `acemqserver` (case sensitive).
+5. From the ACE palette, drag and drop an `MQ Output` node.
+Configure its properties thus:
+  - For Connection select `Local queue manager`.
+This is because the container running ACE will also include a Queue Manager, to which we will connect locally.
+  - For Destination queue manager name specify **acemqserver** (case sensitive).
+This is the name of the local Queue Manager.
+Note: in this instance we are hard-coding this Queue Manager name; typically it will be parameterised (using an MQ Policy).

   ![](./images/cipdemo/ace3.png)

-7. Click `Basic`.
-Type Queue name: `NEWORDER.MQ`.
+  - For Queue Name specify **NEWORDER.MQ**.
+This is the queue onto which the message will be put.
+Note: in this instance we are hard-coding this queue name; typically it will be parameterised (for ACE specialists: this uses _LocalEnvironment.Destination.MQ.DestinationData.queueName_).
-8. `Save your flow`.
+8. `Save` your flow.
 9. Create a BAR (Broker Archive) file.
 Give it the Name: `orders` and click `Finish`.

 ## Connecting ACE to a remote MQ on ICP
+>> Comment from Hugh: I think we do not need to do this section.
+It was in the original lab because connection to ES was going to be via MQ.
+But in our lab, connection to ES doesn't use MQ.
+So no need to define this connection to a remote QMgr.

 1. Open MQ Console on `mq` Helm Repositories
 2. Click `mq-console-https 31694/TCP`